Chicago police release surveillance video of suspects seen looting store in May

 CHICAGO-AREA POLICE REPORTEDLY WARNED BY FBI OF GANG PACT TO 'SHOOT ON-SIGHT ANY COP

 The looting was one of the first of many troubling incidents in the city following the death of George Floyd in police custody on May 25 in Minneapolis.
-It occurred on a day in Chicago that saw 699 arrests -- primarily looting suspects -- 132 officers injured, 48 shootings and 17 homicides, according to WBBM reported, as well as widespread damage to businesses and other property.
+It occurred on a day in Chicago that saw 699 arrests -- primarily looting suspects -- 132 officers injured, 48 shootings and 17 homicides, Chicago's WBBM-TV reported, as well as widespread damage to businesses and other property.

 According to a tape obtained by WTTW News of a conference call on May 31 among the city’s 50 aldermen and the mayor, an alderman could be heard weeping while others angrily decried what was going on in the city.